kisstp2006/CrystalEngine/README.md

 A WIP cross-platform Vulkan game engine with PBR rendering, Directed Acyclic FrameGraph based render architecture, and a declarative syntax Widget GUI framework built from scratch that is used for the editor GUI.

+### ⭐ Feel free to star the project to show your support!

 ![](./Screenshots/NewEditor_Mac.png)

 ### Check more [screenshots below](#screenshots).